osuosl/formsender/docs/source/usage.rst

 * ``EMAIL`` is where the form data will be sent.
 * ``TOKN`` is the validating token from the form.
 This must match a hidden field in your form called 'tokn'.
+You can find and set the ``TOKN`` variable in your conf.py file.
+Just make sure you also set the hidden ``tokn`` field value to match.
 * ``CEILING`` is the maximum number of submit requests formsender will accept per second.
 * ``DUPLICATE_CHECK_TIME`` is the time (in seconds) to check past form